 You may wish to consider offering an opportunity for the pupil and his/her teacher to visit the University before the placement commences to discuss the placement and any queries or concerns that they may have.

-14. Will the School/Directorate offering the placement be expected to monitor the pupil’s progress?
+14. Will the School/Department offering the placement be expected to monitor the pupil’s progress?

 This will depend entirely on which school the pupil attends as each school works differently.
 However it is more than likely that the pupil will have to complete paperwork while on their placement or keep a record or summary of their achievements.
 For further details please click here